-- J. The specific Conservation Values of the Protected Property (forestland, open space, wildlife habitat, flora, and scenic quality) are documented in an inventory of relevant features of the Protected Property, dated December 31, 1997, on file at the offices of Grantee and incorporated herein by this reference ("Baseline Documentation"/Exhibit C.), which consists of reports, maps, photographs, and other documentation that provide, collectively, an accurate representation of the Protected Property at the time of this grant and which is intended to serve as an objective information baseline for monitoring compliance with the terms of this grant.
+- J. The specific Conservation Values of the Protected Property (forestland, open space, wildlife habitat, flora, and scenic quality) are documented in an inventory of relevant features of the Protected Property, dated Decumentation 1998, on file at the offices of Grantee and incorporated herein by this reference ("Baseline Documentation"/Exhibit C.), which provide, collectively, an accurate representation of the Protected Property at the time of this grant and which is intended to serve as an objective information baseline for monitoring compliance with the terms of this grant.
 Grantor and Grantee further agree that, within twelve (12) months of the execution hereof, a collection of additional Baseline Documentation may be compiled by Grantee, and incorporated herein by this reference.
-Failure to timely compile the additional Baseline Documentation shall not affect the enforceability or validity of any other provision hereof. - K. Grantor intends that the Conservation Values of the Protected Property be preserved and maintained by the continuation of land uses on the majority of the Protected Property that do not significantly impair or interfere with the Conservation Values.
-These current uses include: management and restoration of forest land and shoreline areas for wildlife habitat, native flora, open space and scenic quality; and are consistent with this Easement.
+Failure to timely compile the additional Baseline Documentation shall not affect the enforceability or validity of any other provision hereof. - K. Grantor intends that the Conservation Values of the Protected Property be preserved and maintained by continuing current uses which include: management and restoration of forest land and shoreline areas for wildlife habitat, native flora, open space and scenic quality; and are consistent with this Easement.
 Continuation of the Open Space Land classification for current use tax assessment is also consistent with this Easement. - L. Grantor, owner in fee of the Protected Property, has the right to identify, protect, and preserve in perpetuity the Conservation Values of the Protected Property, and desires to transfer such rights to Grantee. - M. Grantee is a publicly supported, tax-exempt nonprofit organization, qualified under Sections 501(c)(3) and 170(h) of the Internal Revenue Code of 1986, as amended, and also qualified as a nonprofit nature conservancy corporation under RCW 64.04.130 and 84.34.250, whose primary purpose is to preserve open space, wildlife habitat, wetlands, forestland, farmland, shoreline and scenic views. - N. Grantee agrees by accepting this grant to honor the intentions of Grantor stated herein and to preserve and protect in perpetuity the Conservation Values of the Protected Property for the benefit of this generation and the generations to come.

-IL CONVEYANCE AND CONSIDERATION
+II.
+CONVEYANCE AND CONSIDERATION

-A. For the reasons stated above, and in consideration of the mutual covenants, terms, conditions, and restrictions contained herein, Grantor hereby voluntarily grants, conveys, and warrants to Grantee a conservation easement in perpetuity over the Protected Property, consisting of the rights in the Protected Property, hereinafter enumerated, subject only to the restrictions set forth herein ("Easement").
+A. For the reasons stated above, and in consideration of the mutual covenants, terms, conditions, and restrictions contained herein, Grantor hereby voluntarily grants, conveys, and warrants to Grantee a conservation easement in perpetuity over the Protected

+Property, consisting of the rights in the Protected Property, hereinafter enumerated, subject only to the restrictions set forth herein ("Easement").